chrisroberts/vagabond/README.md

 ## Extra note

-This is still very much in alpha testing phase.
-So if you find bugs, please report them!
+This thing is still very new and shiny with lots of sharp edges.
+They are getting sanded down as quickly as possible.
+If you find bugs, are confused about some of the available functionality, or just want to point out some stupidity that I have implemented, please file an issue on github!

 ## Contributing